rmcelreath/statrethinking_winter2019/README.md

-Statistical Rethinking: A Bayesian Course Using python and pymc
+Statistical Rethinking: A Bayesian Course Using python and pymc3
 ===============

 ## Intro